 Tiny dandruff-like flakes form along the bases of the eyelashes.
-Bacteria invade the flakes and cause anterior blepharitis in some people (see photograph above showing severe anterior blepharitis).
+Bacteria invade the flakes and cause anterior blepharitis in some people (see photograph below showing severe anterior blepharitis).
 Seborrheoic dermatitis, which typically causes dandruff, can also cause these flakes to build up along the eyelid margin.
 (See photograph below).

 A row of special glands in the upper and lower eyelids (the meibomian glands) secrete an oily substance that coats the tear film and maintains its stability over the cornea in between blinks.
 In some people the ducts of the meibomian glands become blocked.
 This results in meibomiitis.
 (See photograph below).

 - Tear film instability and dry eye: the oily secretions can no longer coat the tear film effectively which evaporates too quickly leaving the eye feeling irritable and sore